deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 > </details>

-> Table 4 presents the linear-probe top-1 accuracy results on ImageNet-1K for both conditional and unconditional versions of the BiGR model.
+> Table 4 presents a comparison of the linear-probe top-1 accuracy on ImageNet-1k for conditional and unconditional training models.

 {{< table-caption >}}